we have cancelled our Annual Buckeystown Farm Tour this October.

 In addition to our fresh turkeys, you may order a frozen turkey for later use.

-After our cut-off date, or sooner if we sell out, we will take names for our waiting list as we usually have 5-10 unassigned turkeys left after we have completed our processing.
+After our cut-off date, or sooner if we sell out, we will take names for our waiting list as we usually have about 10 unassigned turkeys to ensure we can meet all of our commitments.